melladam/melladam.github.io/index.md

 <p>
   Once we’ve seen <em>how concentrated</em> spike weeks are, the next step is to measure <strong>how intense</strong> those spikes get.
-  In other words: when a category surges, is it a small bump—or a massive jump?
+  In other words: when a category surges, is it a small bump, or a massive jump?
 </p>
 <p>
   To answer that, we switch from a category-wide view to a <strong>channel-level</strong> spike detector: for every channel, we estimate